 And, overwhelming majority placed their bets on John Dramani Mahama.
 Indeed, nearly 75% of respondents were in favour of former President Mahama leading the NDC into the 2020 presidential election.

 Even though this falls short of what he (Mahama) obtained at his 2012 endorsement at Kumasi and the, 83% and 97% the late President Mills had in 2006 and 2011 at Legon and Sunyani respectively, that is understandable.

-Whiles many in the party say John Mahama is NDC’s safe bets for the 2020 presidential polls, a significant section of party members still have some reservations with the former President’s leadership style.
+Whiles many in the party say John Mahama is NDC’s safe bets for the 2020 presidential polls, a significant section of party members still have some reservations about the former President’s leadership style.